DejanVjestica/Image-board/README.md

-Petition:
+Imageboard:

-Multi-page web application where users can create an account with profile info.
-They are able to virtually sign an online petition using HTML5 Canvas with mouse input to end the new age “Click Bait” phenomenon.
-The users can also see other signees and filter by city.
+An Instagram-style SPA where users can upload photos with captions.
+A user can also click on a photo to see it enlarged in a pop-up modal where they can then post comments.

-Tech Stack: Server-side template rendering application using Node.js with Express, and Handlebars.js.
-Database is PostgreSQL.
+Tech Stack: Vue.js, Node.js with Express, and PostgreSQL.